-You’re probably used to seeing agency nurses fill those gaps and if you’ve toyed with the idea of making the move to becoming an agency nurse - but just aren’t sure if it is right for you - then follow our guide below to reveal more about the pros and cons of agency nursing
+You’re probably used to seeing nurses fill those gaps and if you’ve toyed with the idea of making the move to becoming an agency nurse - but just aren’t sure if it is right for you - then follow our guide below to reveal more about the pros and cons of joining a nursing agency.

 Why has agency nursing become so necessary?

-Most hospitals now consider agency nursing to be a vital resource due to the number of unfilled nursing posts across the UK, the impact of Brexit and the lack of bursaries.
-Our rapidly aging population unfortunately only exacerbates the issue even further
+Most hospitals now consider agency nurse job roles to be a vital resource due to the number of unfilled nursing posts across the UK, the impact of Brexit and the lack of bursaries.
+Our rapidly aging population unfortunately only exacerbates the issue even further.

 Why do nurses become agency nurses?

-The main reason is fairly obvious - the pay is much better and the hours are shorter - but they aren’t the only considerations.
+The main reason is fairly obvious - agency nurse pay is much better and the hours are shorter - but they aren’t the only considerations.

 Increasing your work opportunities

 No-one goes into nursing for the money, but there may come a time in your career where you’ve started to really struggle or burn out – both financially, physically and maybe even mentally.
-Agency nursing for many may be the only option to continue with a rewarding nursing career that gives you the lifestyle that you want or need - without some of the pressures associated with NHS nursing.
+Agency nursing (and the assocaited higher nurse pay rates) for many may be the only option to continue with a rewarding nursing career that gives you the lifestyle that you want or need - without some of the pressures associated with NHS nursing.